corrieb/bensdoings/vic-machine/README.md

 Use the example json files in the repository as a starting point, edit it and place it in a subdirectory with a memorable name.
 Name it config.json.
 (Note you can find the correct thumprint by running ``vic-machine-thumbprint`` without a thumbprint)

-Now copy ./vic-machine.sh into the root of your local folder.
+Now copy ./vic-machine into the root of your local folder.
 You should now see:

 ```
 > ls -l
-vic-machine.sh
+vic-machine
 MyVCH/config.json
 ```
-Now simply run ``./vic-machine.sh`` to see how to use it.
+Now simply run ``./vic-machine`` to see how to use it.

-To create a VCH with the latest version of VIC, you simply run ``./vic-machine.sh latest MyVCH create``
+To create a VCH with the latest version of VIC, you simply run ``./vic-machine latest MyVCH create``

 Note that any generated certificates will be placed in the subdirectory you selected under another subdirectory of the same name

 **Modifying**

 You'll see that the JSON keys map to vic-machine arguments in ``actions/map-x.json``.
 If you wish, you can define your own JSON schema by simply modifying those files.

+**Building Your Own Images From The VIC OVA**

+Coming soon!